Linguistics and English Language Integrated PhD

 Your development

-Our special interests groups also facilitate researchers with common interests to share ideas, develop new skills and gain feedback on their work.
-The groups meet regularly and include topics like:
+Our research groups also facilitate researchers with common interests to share ideas, develop new skills and gain feedback on their work.
+The groups meet regularly and include:

 Faculty of Humanities and Social Sciences (HaSS) researcher development programme